Olympus E-PL9 Review

 The tilting LCD flips down for handheld selfies

 As before, the articulation mechanism allows you to tilt the LCD upwards by only 80 degrees but it can flip downwards by 180 degrees for viewing from in front of the camera.
 This remains our least-favorite articulation style, for the simple reason that it prevents you from shooting selfies with the camera on a tripod or nestled on a convenient surface, and could interfere with visibility when used with selfie sticks too.
-We far prefer side-mounted tilt/swivels, or failing that, screens which can tilt both up and down by 180 degrees.
+We far prefer side-mounted tilt/swivels, or failing that, screens which can tilt up by 180 degrees.

 The rearranged Mode dial sports an Advanced Photo mode

-The only other changes of note are that the top-deck speaker is gone, its location now occupied by the popup flash strobe, while at the same time the Mode dial has been rearranged, with modes both removed and added.
+The only other changes of note are that the top-deck speaker is gone, its location now occupied by the pop-up flash strobe, while at the same time the Mode dial has been rearranged, with modes both removed and added.
 New to the list is the same Advanced Photo mode we've seen previously in the E-M10 III, which is great at surfacing more arcane features for beginners, but can feel a bit limiting to more advanced photographers.
 This new mode replaces the frankly, rather bewildering photo story mode of the earlier PL8, while the PL9 also renames the iAuto mode of the earlier camera to just plain old Auto once more.

 Minor changes to performance and sensitivity range